Para leerlo en español, clic aquí.

 Remember, this is educational information only and not medical advice (and I am not a doctor nor an expert on endo).
 Always check with your qualified medical professional before making any changes to your treatment plan.

 Also known as Sampson’s theory, this theory is that menstrual blood leaks out of the tubes into the pelvis and these bits of endometrium implant themselves in the pelvis where they land and grow into endometriosis.
 This 100-year-old theory has never been proven, and in fact, has an enormous amount of evidence against it as the cause of endometriosis.
-I did an in depth Instagram post about some of the evidence against retrograde menstruation (with sources) here.
-The most damaging aspect of retrograde menstruation is that many ineffective treatment options are based on this unproven and incorrect theory, at a detrimental cost to us patients.
+I did 2 in depth Instagram posts about some of the evidence against retrograde menstruation here and here.
+The most damaging aspect of retrograde menstruation is that many ineffective treatment options are based on this unproven theory, at a detrimental cost to us patients.
 I talk about this in an Instagram post here.
 Evidence is stacked against retrograde menstruation as the (unproven) cause of endo, yet many cling to it like its truth.
 Even if retrograde menstruation did play a small role in endo for some people, it’s literally impossible for it to be the main cause like many in the medical community say it is.